 - Pour the vanilla into the hot water.

-- Add the oil, milk, and eggs and water/vanilla mixture to the dry ingredients.
+- Add the oil, milk, and eggs and water/vanilla mixture to the dry ingredients and mix until everything is combined.

 - Use a measuring cup or spoon to scoop batter into each of the lined cupcake cavities.
-Only fill each cavity approx. ½ - ⅔ the way full.
+Only fill each cavity approx ½ - ⅔ the way full.

 - Bake in a preheated oven for 15-20 minutes.
 Check to see if they are cooked all the way through by inserting a toothpick into one of the cupcakes, if the toothpick pulls out without any raw batter (a few crumbs are OK) then the cakes are done.